tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 - In #4 and #5 we test our factory factory methods, and see how we can loop through an array of cars and call methods on them.

 ## VI.
 ES6 Object Literal syntax
-In ES6 the Object literal syntax gives the developer more ways to declare them.
+In ES6, the Object literal syntax gives the developer more concise ways to declare properties and values with *property value shortcuts*, and a more compact way of defining object methods.
+See below:

 ### objects-4.html
 ```